 Building Accessibility

-The Justice Center is open to the public, although some departments may have limited access.
+The Justice Center is open to the public.
 Many court hearings will continue to be held via Zoom despite the building and courtrooms being open to the public.
 Please double-check your Notice of Hearing to determine whether you should appear on Zoom or in person.
-If your Notice of Hearing says a Zoom hearing will be held, DO NOT APPEAR in person.
+If your Notice of Hearing says a Zoom hearing will be held, DO NOT APPEAR in person but use Zoom to join the hearing.

 Media Requests